- 1lb pack of Maui Nui venison stew

 Start by rinsing venison stew meat in cold water and pat dry.
 Then season with salt and pepper.

-Next, heat a large cast-iron pan/pot on medium/high heat.
+Next, heat a large cast-iron or dutch oven on medium/high heat.
 When the pan is hot, add a generous drizzle of oil.
 Place venison stew meat in the pan and cook until the meat browns, stirring occasionally (about 3-4 minutes).

 If needed, drizzle more oil and adjust the heat to medium.
 Move meat to the side of the pan and add the red curry paste.
 Let the curry paste cook for about 1 minute, continuously stirring.
 Then mix in with the meat.